Best Places To Visit in Kosovo: 3-Day Itinerary

 I absolutely wanted to see the Peja Patriarchate, which UNESCO World heritage.
 It can be reached by a short hike (30 min) or by taxi (8€ if he needs to wait for you at the monastery).

 Although the Serbs are a minority in Peja, The Serbian Orthodox Monastery has been built in the 13th century and it was the spiritual seat and mausoleum of the Serbian Patriarchs and archbishops.
 Nowadays there are still living 13 nuns which you can see during your visit.

-Visit is free, but I recommend to leave a donation for the church.
-At the entrance of the site you need to show your passport to Kosovo Police.
+The visit is free, but I recommend to leave a donation for the church.
+At the entrance of the site, you need to show your passport to Kosovo Police.
 Until 2013 the area was protected by Kosovo Force.

-For us it was striking to see how protected the area was.
-It has to be related with the major importance the Monastery and mausoleum has for the Serbian community.
+For me, it was striking to see how protected the area was.
+It has to be related to the major importance the Monastery and mausoleum has for the Serbian community.
 It is the largest mausoleum of Serbian religious dignitaries.

 The most appealing part of the monastery is its vibrant red church.
 It consists of 3 churches connected as one, making in 4 in total.
 This makes the monastery unique in Serbian medieval architecture without mentioning that its mural paintings are some of the most intriguing I’ve ever seen.